I love History, Romance, the Regency, Food, Family, Faith and Friends.

 - What is quick bio?

-I Vanessa Riley writes Regency and Historical Romances of dazzling multi-culture communities with powerful persons of color.
-Vanessa writes for historical romance readers who admire and acquire books that showcase women who find joy in sweeping kisses and strong sisterhoods.
+I write Historical Fiction and Regency Romances of dazzling multi-culture communities with powerful persons of color.
+I write for historical fiction readers who admire and acquire books that showcase women who find their strength in strong sisterhoods.
 Even in the darkness, she promises to give you laughs and to show you how light always prevails and how love always, always wins.